freedomofpress/securedrop-docs/docs/admin/maintenance/decommission.rst

    server.

-   You can either leave the server ample time to complete this operation, or monitor the progress by SSHing to the Application server and running
+   You can either leave the server ample time to complete this operation, or monitor the progress by SSHing to the *Application Server* and running

    .. code:: sh